hemanshupaliwa7/cdap/cdap-docs/developer-manual/source/metadata/index.rst

 - |audit-logging|_ provides a chronological ledger containing evidence of operations or changes on CDAP entities.

-.. |metadata-ui| replace:: **CDAP Metadata UI:**
-.. _metadata-ui: metadata-ui.html

-- |metadata-ui|_ lets you see how data is flowing into and out of datasets, streams, and stream views.

 .. |programmatic-metadata| replace:: **Accessing metadata programmatically:**
 .. _programmatic-metadata: programmatic-metadata.html